DaleOrders/AWS-Study-Notes/README.md

 requests to your website.

 - Shield Standard
-  - Free with Route53 and CloudFront as default
+  - Free with Route53 or CloudFront enabled as default
   - Provides layer 3 and layer 4 protection against DDoS attacks.
 - Shield advanced
   - $3000 per month